 The Dark Canyon Wilderness is a unique forested pocket tucked into the heart of southeast Utah's wild canyon country.
 The Dark Canyon Wilderness, designated by Congress in 1984, is a spectacular and remote desert forest canyon wilderness covering over 47,000 acres.
 The greater area of the Dark Canyon complex is rich in biological, geological, archaeological, and historical significance, and is also one of the most colorful canyon systems on the Colorado Plateau.
 Dark Canyon begins on Elk Ridge at an elevation of 8,800 feet then cuts through Cedar Mesa sandstone formations dramatically framed amidst a forest of ponderosa pine on its 5,000-foot descent to the Colorado River.
 Dark Canyon was the ancestral home of Puebloan peoples for 5,000 years.
 They built cliff-dwellings and grain storage warehouses, made pottery in a variety of styles, created elaborate petroglyphs, fashioned tools from the mineral resources of the canyon, and planted the mesa tops with maize & squash.
 Remnants of the ancient community remain throughout the area as a reminder of the rich cultural history of the region.

-On our free day we will explore the canyon and hike to Anasazi (Ancestral Puebloan) ruins, and on the way home there are other prehistoric sites and museums to visit.
+On our free day, we can explore the area, hike, visit Bears Ears National Monument, and on the way home there are other prehistoric sites and museums to visit.

 Check out more photos of last year's Dark Canyon project in our gallery.

-Hiking to scenic vistas, photography, explore rock art & ruins, wildlife viewing
+Hiking to scenic vistas, cultural sites, visit Bears Ears N.M., wildlife viewing

 Strenuous : Up ~3.5-mile hike one way, digging, bending, lifting, sawing.